 After the Yorkists seized power in 1461, Edward IV reigned successfully for a decade until, in the autumn of 1470, he was abruptly toppled from his throne.
-Warwick ‘the Kingmaker’, the powerful Yorkist magnate, had suddenly changed sides and struck an unlikely deal with the exiled Margaret of Anjou, queen to the Lancastrian Henry VI, whom Edward had deposed.
+Richard Neville, aka Warwick ‘the Kingmaker’, the powerful Yorkist magnate, had suddenly changed sides and struck an unlikely deal with the exiled Margaret of Anjou, queen to the Lancastrian Henry VI, whom Edward had deposed.

 In 1470, as Warwick’s armies seized control of England, it was Edward who was force to flee into exile.
 The feeble Henry VI was nominally returned to his throne, and for six months Warwick controlled the country while Margaret (with her son – another Edward, the Lancastrian Prince of Wales) bided their time across the Channel.

 They may have waited too long.
 In the spring of 1471, everything changed again.
 That March, Edward IV was back, and with a fresh army.
-On Easter Sunday, 14 April, he met Warwick’s forces at Barnet, in an encounter in which Warwick was slain.
+On Easter Sunday, 14 April, he met Warwick’s forces at the battle of Barnet, in an encounter in which Warwick was slain.
 This was the news that greeted Margaret after she landed at Weymouth, causing her to fall to the ground, the chronicles report, “like a woman all dismayed with fear”.